Acquirer vs Issuer: the Key Difference Between an Acquiring Bank and an Issuing Bank in Card Payment Processing

 As a business accepting digital payment, before you can accept online payments from your customers, you will have to sign a contract with a reputable financial institution to design and maintain your business merchant’s account.
 This is crucial because, without signing this contract, you cannot process any credit and debit card transactions or receive payments after they are completed.

 To give a simplistic definition, an Acquiring bank is any financial institution in charge of processing debit and credit card payments on behalf of the vendor or merchant.
-So, each time a cardholder uses their card to complete a purchase, the Acquiring bank handles the authorization or rejection of the transaction; depending on the data collected from the issuing bank together with the card network.
-If the purchase or payment is successfully approved, the funds go into the merchant’s account, which often happens within standard intervals.
+Each time a cardholder initiates a purchase, the acquiring bank routes the transaction through the appropriate card network to the issuing bank, which is solely responsible for authorizing or declining the payment.
+If the transaction is approved, the funds are settled to the merchant’s account — either in batch cycles or, with modern platforms, instantly (T+0) to support faster liquidity.

 acquiring-bank-vs.-issuing-bank-whats-the-difference-2.jpeg